bitblit/Ratchet/README.md

-Worst of all, the Typescript infrastructure is such that if I make Ratchet ESM-only (as opposed to a dual-built ESM and CJS module) then everything downstream of it (notably Epsilon and ALL my various projects which use Ratchet, which is to say all of them) must also by ESM only.
+Worst of all, the Typescript infrastructure is such that if I make Ratchet ESM-only (as opposed to a dual-built ESM and CJS module) then everything downstream of it (notably Epsilon and ALL my various projects which use Ratchet, which is to say all of them) must also be ESM only.
 Given that Neon uses Ratchet, and that everything up until this point has been incredibly fragile, I'm going to commit everything I have into a branch (cw/feat/esm) and push it, and then put it back on the shelf for 6 months to age.
 We'll see how it looks then - until then, I'm not willing to take on that much risk just to get rid of a warning in my Angular builds.